AlexxBoro/pdf-generator/README.md

 - click on the appropriate button to generate a chosen PDF template
 - PDF files are saved under `/pdf` directory

-Templates were based on examples mentioned in the spec below, hovewer, there might be slight changes due top lack of data in dictionaries of charts library limitations. https://docs.google.com/document/d/1TvC4tBhagMxqcWELHwKiSPQznG2fdhSYwchce0pwXRQ/edit#
+Templates were based on examples mentioned in the spec below, however, there might be slight changes due the lack of some data in the dictionaries or charts library limitations. https://docs.google.com/document/d/1TvC4tBhagMxqcWELHwKiSPQznG2fdhSYwchce0pwXRQ/edit#